merchantprotocol/documentation/docs/05_Magento_v1/25_Product_Base_Currency/70_Data_Import.md

-The data importing can be handled with a number of CLI (command line interface) scripts built-in.
+Data importing can be handled with a number of CLI (command line interface) scripts built-in.

 ### Base Currency